docker/docs/ee/desktop/admin/install/windows.md

 ---
 title: Install Docker Desktop Enterprise on Windows
 description: Learn about Docker Desktop Enterprise
-keywords: Docker EE, Windows, Mac, Docker Desktop, Enterprise
+keywords: Docker EE, Windows, Docker Desktop, Enterprise
 ---

 This page contains information about the system requirements and specific instructions that help you install Docker Desktop Enterprise (DDE) on Windows.

 > **Warning:** If you are using the Community version of Docker Desktop, you must uninstall Docker Desktop Community in order to install Docker Desktop Enterprise.

-# System requirements
+## System requirements

 - Windows 10 Pro or Enterprise version 15063 or later.